Artemiyqq/django-url-shortener/README.md

 7. Get the secret key for your app from [https://djecrety.ir/](https://djecrety.ir/) or from somewhere else.
 8. Add the secret key from the previous step as `SECRET_KEY` variable to this app.

-* Now everything should work as it should.
+* That is!
+Now everything should work as it should.

 ## Authors
 Only [me](https://github.com/Artemiyqq)